PavanNemala/kuber/README.md

 Golang

 # About the kuber
-kuber will run as one of the container which will send any sort of alerting if there ia unwanted changes occur with in the cluster
+kuber will run as one of the container which will send alert if there is unwanted changes occur with in the cluster